Zenith-the-realest/school-vault/Graphs of p.d. and current.md

----
-id: Graphs of p.d. and current
-aliases:
-  - Graphs of p.d. and current
-tags:
-  - Physics
-  - P3
----
 202402100952
-# Graphs of p.d and current
+# Graphs of p.d. and current

 # How do you get measurements for the **graphs of p.d and current?**